 2. Front Location

 A front location can do wonders for your restaurant.
 A restaurant right at the front of the building has maximum visibility and generates the highest footfalls compared to the other locations.
 Customers usually choose the restaurant that is right in front of the.
-Therefore, if your restaurant is not easily visible or requires customers to take a detour, chances are the customer would not go to your restaurant at all.
+If your restaurant is not easily visible or requires customers to take a detour, chances are the customer would not go to your restaurant at all.

 3. Upper floor or Rooftop Location